Ford EcoSport: 2021 facelift

 The EcoSport was due to receive a facelift for the Indian market, but was cancelled suddenly as the Sanand plant will be closing in the fourth quarter of 2021 along with the Chennai plant in the second half of 2022.
 As a result of that, a stop production of the EcoSport was issued through Ford of India.
 Additionally, all models that were due to be exported to Argentina, Mexico, Canada, and the US have all been cancelled as well, however, the EcoSport will still be sold in Europe and will be built at facility in Romania.
 Its Indian production restarted on 24 September 2021 for 2 years.

 Discontinuation

 The EcoSport was discontinued in the US and India in mid-2022, due to decreased sales and Ford ending manufacturing in India.
-In the US market, the new entry level model will be the Ford Maverick pickup truck.
-The EcoSport will remain on sale in the Mexican market until 2022.
+In the US market, the new entry-level model will be the Ford Maverick pickup truck.
+The EcoSport remained on sale in the Mexican market until 2022.

+Ford discontinued production of the Ecosport at the Craiova factory in Romania at the end of 2022, but sales will continue from accumulated stock in Europe until the end of 2023.